Food Safety

 An allergen is a substance that triggers an unusual immune reaction in some people.
 Even a tiny amount of an allergen can cause a severe reaction in someone with an allergy.

-Allergens can be found in almost any food, but a few major allergens account for about 90% of all food-related allergic reactions: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soybeans.
+Allergens can be found in almost any food, but a few major allergens account for about 90% of all food-related allergic reactions: milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, soybeans, and sesame

 Several factors, such as inadequate cleaning and sanitizing practices, improper storage, food processing errors, and mislabeling, can increase the risk of an allergic reaction.
 For instance, allergens can cross-contaminate other foods if a kitchen staff member uses the same knife or cutting board to prepare different foods without cleaning and sanitizing them in between.